-- Use recycled or reusable squirt bottles and containers for cleaning
+- Use a recycled or reusable spray bottle or containers for cleaning

-- Use reusable cleaning cloths like microfiber, old t-shirts, or wash clothes
+- Use reusable cleaning cloths like microfiber, old t-shirts, or wash clothes.
+Avoid paper towels.

-I like to use these glass squirt bottles that can be reused again and again.
+I like to use these glass squirt bottles or other refillable bottles that can be reused again and again.
 They are also dark-colored glass to protect the integrity of your ingredients.

-I use Castile Soap for one of my major cleaners.
-It’s chemical-free, has natural ingredients cuts through grease, and kills germs.
+I use Castile Soap as my all purpose cleaner.
+It is one of my go to household products and eco-friendly cleaner.
+It’s chemical-free, has natural ingredients that cuts through grease, and kills germs.
 You can purchase this unscented for those who are sensitive to smells.
-If you like to have a scent in your cleaner make sure to look at the ingredients and make sure the scent is written in its Latin form.
+If you like to have a scent in your cleaner look at the product packaging and make sure the scent is written in its Latin form.
 This means it’s a true scent and not a perfume which is a chemical.

-Fill the rest of the bottle up with water, place the lid on, and gently shake the bottle to mix the soap and water.
+Fill the rest of the reusable bottle with water, place the lid on, and gently shake the bottle to mix the soap and water.

 Spray this cleaner onto any of the following surfaces:

-- Counters (and it’s safe for granite counters)
+- Counter tops or other hard surfaces (and it’s safe for granite counters)